JackScottAU/Amethyst/Docs/Notes.md

 6. Multitasking
 7. Drivers for storage

+## VFS

+file://CD0/

+HD1 = hard disk logical partition 1
+HD2 = hd1, p

+FD1 = A:
+FD2 = B:

+NET? no these are something other than file://

 ## Multitasking

 Thread.h contains stuff for creating, destroying and switching threads, and is processor-specific.